 A Formula for Value

 Real-world overhead costs for a physical store should be used as a primary measurement to determine the value of a great domain name.
+Other important factors relevant to value include natural internet traffic, market characteristics, popularity and relevance associated with the domain name as well as the dynamics surrounding the ability to drive additional internet traffic to the domain.

 Common Storefront Costs